daisaru11/setup-cd-tools/README.md

-A Github Action to set up a variety of tools for Continuous Delivery.
+A GitHub Action to set up a variety of tools for Continuous Delivery.

+## The folk's feature

+- bump dependencies in the `package.json`;
+- bump versions of components to download in integration test;
+- update deprecated fields in the workflows and action config;

 ## Supported Tools